RazvanCiuca/snake/README.md

-2 Player Snake by Razvan Ciuca
+2 Player Snake!

-My second Ruby project, did it to learn the language.
+My second Ruby project ever!

 To check it out, you can either: